Lo Moon (album)

-Lo Moon is the self-titled debut studio album from the Los Angeles-based band Lo Moon.
+Lo Moon is the debut studio album from the Los Angeles–based band Lo Moon.
 It was released on February 23, 2018.

 Reception

 Lo Moon was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 73, based on 7 reviews.
 Aggregator Album of the Year gave the release a 70 out of 100 based on a critical consensus of 9 reviews.